Russia-Ukraine Tensions Threaten 'Battle of Sevastopol' Film

 Set against the backdrop of WWII's Battle of Sevastopol, the movie is centered on Soviet sniper Lyudmila Pavlichenko, also known for her visit to the United States and Canada as part of a delegation in 1942, and her calls for the Allies to take a more active role in the war against Nazi Germany.

-Battle of Sevastopol is co-financed by Ukraine's state film agency and Russia's culture ministry, with Russian actress Yulia Peresild in the main role and Geraldine Chaplin starring as Eleanor Roosevelt.
+Battle of Sevastopol is co-financed by Ukraine's state film agency and Russia's culture ministry, with Russian actress Yulia Peresild in the main role and Joan Blackham starring as Eleanor Roosevelt.

 Now, the secession of Crimea from Ukraine to Russia and escalating tensions between the two countries have put the project in jeopardy.